Zypherion-Technologies/UnConfuserEx/README.md

 call       string <const getter>(int32)
 ```

-Old code sees `xor`, calls `GetLdcI4Value()`, and dies because `xor` is obviously not an integer load.
-The local version walks back over the small arithmetic sequence, emulates the stack, collapses it back into one `ldc.i4`, and then lets the normal resolver keep going.
+The original fork sees `xor`, calls `GetLdcI4Value()`, and dies because `xor` is obviously not an integer load.
+This version walks back over the small arithmetic sequence, emulates the stack, collapses it back into one `ldc.i4`, and then lets the normal resolver keep going.

 So instead of treating this as a totally different constants protection, it becomes this: